 WHAT IS A CATARACT?

 A cataract is a clouding of the eye’s internal focusing lens.
-For most people, it gradually develops throughout life and may cause visual difficulty.
-Detectable signs of cataracts often appear in patients in their 50s or 60s.
+Cataracts can materialize in many different ways.
+Certain types of trauma or injury to the eye can cause a cataract to form.
+Certain medications and certain diseases can accelerate their development.
+For most people, cataracts gradually develop throughout life from prolonged exposure to ultraviolet light and other factor.
+Detectable signs and symptoms of cataracts often appear in patients in their 50s or 60s.

 WHEN SHOULD I HAVE MY CATARACT REMOVED AND WHY?

-We no longer recommend surgery when a cataract is “ripe.”
-Rather, the decision for surgery is based on when visual difficulties begin to interfere with normal activities of daily living, like driving, reading, work, or hobbies.
+In days long past, cataract surgeons recommended waiting until a cataract was mature or “ripe” before removal.
+This is because in the past, cataract removal surgery would almost certainly lessen one’s visual acuity and require them to wear thick cataract glasses after the procedure.
+Fortunately, this is no longer the case – in fact, many physicians consider cataract surgery to be a refractive procedure wherein vision should improve drastically after surgery (with the advent of multifocal and astigmatism-correcting lenses).
+We no longer recommend surgery when a cataract is mature.
+Rather, the decision for surgery is predicated on when visual difficulties begin to interfere with normal activities of daily living, like driving, reading, work, or hobbies.
 Recommendations for cataract surgery are made on a case-by-case basis, since different patients experience different degrees of difficulty with the symptoms.

 IS SURGERY PERFORMED IN A HOSPITAL OR AS AN OUTPATIENT?